mwmwaxxeromwmw/gatsby-starter-foundation/src/content/posts/2025-02-01-MAZDA-CX5-LANGUAGE-CHANGE.md

 ![CX5-AFTER](/assets/CX5-AFTER.jpg "AFTER LANGUAGE CHANGE")

-This is after we made changes and wrote back to cluster, the client was very happy with the changes.
+This is after we made changes and wrote back to cluster, the client was very happy with the changes as most in Malawi were telling them it is a dealer-only job.